MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/great-guide.md

 - Use styles to help create a visual hierarchy of 3D holograms.

 - Use styles consistently to communicate specific actions.
-If you use styles consistently, as operators continue to use Dynamics 365 Guides, they'll start to understand what styles are intended to convey, which will speed up their learning process.
+If you use styles consistently, as operators continue to use [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)], they'll start to understand what styles are intended to convey, which will speed up their learning process.

 ### Hologram style options